Video Production Resources and FAQs

 From here, it’s a simple task to incorporate your audience research into your new video.

 Remember, do your research and get an insight into your audience.
 It works.

-3. What is the core message for the video?
+3. What is the core message of the video?

 Therefore, we’re likely to want your audience to feel excited after they’ve watched it.
 It’s a good idea to ask yourself the following:

-- What action do you want your viewer to do at the end of your video?
+- What action do you want your viewer to take at the end of your video?

 - What do you want your audience to think? (e.g., “Wow, that’ll save me a lot of time”)

 - What do you want them to feel?